 By ANDREW JAMES DALTON, Associated Press

-Caltech over four years had allowed 30 student athletes who were academically ineligible to play in practice or games in 12 sports, including baseball, basketball, tennis and swimming, the NCAA said.
+Caltech allowed 30 ineligible players in 12 sports, including baseball, basketball, tennis and swimming, to practice or compete over four academic years, the NCAA said.

 The problems came from the school's system of "shopping" for courses, where students attend classes for three weeks at the beginning of a term before registration.
 That meant that under NCAA rules, some athletes were not considered full-time students when they took the field.

 The NCAA blamed a lack of oversight and communication between athletic administrators, coaches and the registrar.

 Caltech athletic officials discovered and reported the problems themselves.